Polycystic ovary syndrome

 You may also have a pelvic ultrasound to look for cysts on your ovaries.
 Your doctor may be able to tell you that you have PCOS without an ultrasound, but this test will help rule out other problems.
 Your doctor may do other tests to check for problems caused by PCOS.

-How is polycystic ovary syndrome (PCOS) treated?
+How is infertility treated in people who have polycystic ovary syndrome (PCOS)?

 How can you care for yourself when you have polycystic ovary syndrome (PCOS)?